 Plus, items to make it even smoother.

-The American Automobile Association reported that this summer 97% of summer trips will be on the road, an increase of 10% from last year.
+The American Automobile Association reported that this holiday season travel by automobile will account for 95% of all holiday travel.
 Mamas know family road trips call for creative thinking—playing the license plate game and piling up the car with snacks will only entertain little ones for so long.